PureDevLabs/TubeVideoBackend/README.md

 ## Changelog:

+### v3.2.3

+Fixed:

+- Fixed an issue with Temporary and Permanent Cache. e.g. related to DMCA Tool (Blocked URLs) and Trusted Session Storage

+Improved:

+- added API Key Cache that improves Performance and decrease the load on MySQL

+Misc:

+- several improvements and code refactoring

 ### v3.2.2
 - Added ability to use a "Trusted Session" for authenticating YouTube requests
   - Choose your authentication method (Trusted Session or OAuth Tokens) in the admin section, at **Settings -> YouTube Authentication**